Static mixers a precision-engineered devices for the continuous mixing of fluid materials.

 In the housed-elements design the static mixer elements consist of a series of baffles made of metal or a variety of plastics.
 Similarly, the mixer housing can be made of metal or plastic.
 The housed-elements design incorporates a method for delivering two streams of fluids into the static mixer.

 As the streams move through the mixer, the non-moving elements continuously blend the materials.
-Complete mixing depends on many variables including the fluids’ properties and tube’s inner diameter.
-Other variables include a number of elements and their design.
+Complete mixing depends on many variables including the fluids’ properties and the tube’s inner diameter.
+Other variables include several elements and their design.
 Also, the housed-elements mixer’s fixed, typically helical elements can simultaneously produce patterns of flow division and radial mixing:

 - Flow division: In laminar flow, a processed material divides at the leading edge of each element of the mixer and follows the channels created by the element shape.
 At each succeeding element, the two channels are further divided. this results in an exponential increase in stratification.
 Also, the number of striations produced is 2n where ‘n’ is the number of elements in the mixer.

-- Radial mixing: In either turbulent flow or laminar flow, rotational circulation of a processed material around its own hydraulic center in each channel of the mixer causes radial mixing of the material.
+- Radial mixing: In either turbulent flow or laminar flow, rotational circulation of a processed material around its hydraulic center in each channel of the mixer causes radial mixing of the material.
 Finally, the processed material is intermixed to reduce or eliminate radial gradients in temperature, velocity, and material composition.

 Applications for Static Mixers

 Today, static mixers are used for a wide range of different applications in many different market segments.
 A common application is mixing two-component adhesives (e.g., epoxy) and sealants (see Resin casting).
 In addition, other applications include wastewater treatment and chemical processing.

 Furthermore, Static mixers can be used in the refinery and oil and gas markets as well, for example in bitumen processing or for desalting crude oil.
 In addition, in polymer production, static mixers can be used to facilitate polymerization reactions.
 It is also used for the admixing of liquid additives.